sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 ---

 [Tyk Cloud](https://tyk.io/cloud/) hosts and manages the control planes for you.
 You can deploy the data planes across multiple locations:

-* as [Cloud Gateways]({{< ref "tyk-cloud/environments-&-deployments/managing-gateways.md" >}}): deployed and managed in Tyk Cloud, in any of 5 regions available.
-No need to care about deployment and operational concerns.
+- as [Cloud Gateways]({{< ref "tyk-cloud/environments-&-deployments/managing-gateways" >}}): Deployed and managed in *Tyk Cloud*, in any of our available regions.
+These are SaaS gateways, so there are no deployment or operational concerns.
-* as Hybrid Gateways: deployed locally and managed by you: in your own data centre, public or private cloud or even on your own machine
+- as Hybrid Gateways: This is a self-managed data plane, deployed in your infrastructure and managed by yourself.
+Your infrastructure can be a public or private cloud, or even your own data center.

 This page describes the deployment of hybrid data planes and how to connect them to Tyk Cloud, in both Kubernetes and Docker environments.

 ## Pre-requisites

 * Tyk Cloud Account, register here if you don't have one yet: {{< button_left href="https://tyk.io/sign-up/#cloud" color="green" content="free trial" >}}
-* A Redis instance for each data plane, used as temporary storage for distributed rate limiting, token storage and analytics.
+* A Redis instance for each data plane, used as ephemeral storage for distributed rate limiting, token storage and analytics.
 You will find instructions for a simple Redis installation in the steps below.
-* No incoming firewalls rules are needed, as the connection between Hybrid Gateways and Tyk Cloud is always initiated from the Gateways, not from Tyk Cloud.
+* No incoming firewall rules are needed, as the connection between Tyk Hybrid Gateways and Tyk Cloud is always initiated from the Gateways, not from Tyk Cloud.

-## Create hybrid data plane configuration
+## Tyk Hybrid Gateway configuration

-The hybrid data plane can connect to control plane in Tyk Cloud by using the Tyk Dashboard API Access Credentials.
+The hybrid gateways in the data plane connect to the control plane in Tyk Cloud using the *Tyk Dashboard* API Access Credentials.
 Follow the guides below to create the configuration that we will be used in later sections to create a deployment:

 Login to your Tyk Cloud account deployments section and click on `ADD HYBRID DATA PLANE`